goruck/alexa-ip-cam/README.md

 ### Configure General Settings

-Copy config-template.json to config.json.
-There are several values that need to be changed to suit your setup.
+Copy [config-template.json](./config-template.json) to a file called config.json.
+There are several values in that file that need to be changed to suit your setup.
 Some of them are described below.

 ### Setup the Alexa Smart Home Skill and and Lambda handler

 The [Steps to Build a Smart Home Skill](https://developer.amazon.com/docs/smarthome/steps-to-build-a-smart-home-skill.html) and [Build Smart Home Camera Skills](https://developer.amazon.com/docs/smarthome/build-smart-home-camera-skills.html) on the Amazon Alexa Developers site give detailed instructions on how to create the skill and how the API works.
 Replace the Lambda code in the template example with the code in index.js in [lambda](https://github.com/goruck/alexa-ip-cam/tree/master/lambda) directory of this repo.
 The code emulates the camera configuration data that would normally come from a 3rd party camera cloud service.
-You'll have to edit [config.json](https://github.com/goruck/alexa-ip-cam/blob/master/config-template.json) to make it reflect your camera names and specs.
+You'll have to edit config.json to make it reflect your camera names and specs.

 ### Setup the RTSP Proxy

 [emtunc's blog](https://emtunc.org/blog/) provides excellent [instructions](https://emtunc.org/blog/02/2016/setting-rtsp-relay-live555-proxy/) on how to setup the proxy from Live555.
 I needed to set OutPacketBuffer::maxSize to 400000 bytes in live555ProxyServer.cpp to stop the feed from getting truncated.
 I didn't make the other changes that emtunc made (port and stream naming).

+The RTSP proxy needs to be on a different port than the individual streams.
+In my case the proxy port is 8554 since the cameras have their RTSP port set to 554.
+The proxy is therefore started with ```-p 8554``` on the command line.
+You have to make sure nothing else is using that port on the server running the proxy.

-The proxy-start script is run as a cronjob as root at boot to start it.
+The [proxy-start script](./proxy-start.sh) is run as a cronjob as root at boot to start the RTSP proxy.
 The cronjob is delayed by 60 secs to allow networking to come up first.

 ### Setup DNS and SSL certs